Frequently Asked Questions

 • At noon, everyone returns to the cabins to get ready for lunch

-• Everyone attends lunch at 12:30, and then the rest period
+• Everyone attends lunch at 12:30, and then a rest period

 • The whole camp gathers a 2:35 for a one-minute performance and a recap of announcements